remuslum/bt4103team13/README.md

 ### Step 2 Identification of Year of Experience

 The output shown above is implicitly indicating that all the skills have the same experience level.
-This is undesirable as there are much more information in the resume that can be used to weigh the skills differently, e.g. project period.
+This is undesirable as there is much more information in the resume that can be used to weigh the skills differently, e.g. project period.

-In order to weigh each skill differently based on the project period, I first assumed that:
+In order to weigh each skill differently based on the project period, we assumed that:
 - All the experience levels are using `year(s)` as unit.
 - All the skills extracted from the resume have at least 1 year of experience.
 - The project description shall come after the project period.